Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Experiments

+Training times also grow exponentially as backbone size increases, limiting the practicality of configurations beyond MiT-B2.
+While larger backbones offer modest detection improvements, the gains diminish relative to the associated computational cost.
+Despite slower inference times, FC-Supervised with the MiT-B2 backbone trains at a speed comparable to the benchmark models from Section \ref{section:experiments-mci-model-performance}, highlighting the efficiency of the architecture’s dual-training approach.
+Overall, these results indicate that backbone selection should balance representational capacity and computational efficiency, prioritising architectures that extract features useful to both change detection and captioning tasks while maintaining practical training requirements.

-\subsection{Forest-Chat as a Tool for Forest Change Analysis}
+\subsubsection{Forest-Chat as a Tool for Forest Change Analysis}

-To qualitatively assess benchmark model performance on the Forest-Change dataset, Figure \ref{fig:qualitative_performance} presents representative examples of change mask and change caption predictions from their respective task capable models.
+To qualitatively assess benchmark model performance on the Forest-Change dataset, Figure \ref{fig:qualitative_performance} presents representative examples of change mask and change caption predictions from each model capable of the respective task.
 For change mask generation, all change detection capable methods are capable of capturing larger and medium change areas, with the FC-Supervised the most accurate for smaller change regions.
 All models struggle with accurately predicting numerous small, scattered change regions.
-When used in a zero-shot capacity, Forest-Chat is notably more susceptible to producing false positives (red), with extreme sensitivity to atmospheric noise.
-Like the supervised methods, it is capable of detecting the main regions and patterns of change, but often has little overlap when encountering small scattered loss patterns.
-Smoother change boundaries and spatial coherence are observed for both supervised and zero-shot settings in Forest-Chat compared to the other benchmarked methods, likely due to attention-based feature aggregation and region-level decoding.
+This is likely attributable to the underrepresentation of small-patch examples during training, where the loss signal is dominated by the larger no-change class and small changed objects contribute disproportionately few pixels to overall mIoU.
+Incorporating auxiliary data such as canopy height maps could provide additional feature channels to help distinguish small change regions from surrounding vegetation, while architectural components designed for fine-grained localisation and boundary refinement represent a further avenue for mitigating these failure modes.
+When used in a zero-shot capacity, Forest-Chat is notably more susceptible to producing false positives, with extreme sensitivity to atmospheric noise, and often has little overlap when encountering small scattered loss patterns.
+Smoother change boundaries and spatial coherence are nonetheless observed for both supervised and zero-shot settings compared to the benchmarked methods, likely due to attention-based feature aggregation and region-level decoding.